 General Subsidiary

 Ledger Ledger

 Account Required Account Title Debit Credit

 530 Yes Expenditures 900

 241 Warrants Outstanding 900

-To record the purchase of equipment.
+To record the To record the purchase of equipment.

 After purchasing the equipment, School District A requests reimbursement from the grantor.
 When the grant proceeds are received, the following journal entry is made: